Online soccer community TransferMarkt successfully completes beta test of DeviceAtlas module for the NGINX Web server

 For more in-depth information on the DeviceAtlas module for NGINX, dotMobi has a case available at deviceatlas.com/case-studies/nginx.

 Headquartered in Dublin, dotMobi — a wholly owned subsidiary of Afilias Limited — is a worldwide leader in enabling the development & discovery of quality mobile content through innovative services, in turn helping businesses and individuals reach the world’s billions of mobile phone users. dotMobi spurs mobile industry innovation by giving content providers the tools they need to ensure the Web will work on mobile devices with speed, accuracy and relevant content.
-Visit http://dotMobi.mobi for more information on .MOBI domains and all dotMobi services, including DeviceAtlas and the goMobi mobile website publishing solution.
+Visit http://dotMobi.mobi for more information on .MOBI domains and all dotMobi services, including DeviceAtlas and the goMobi (now discontinued) mobile website publishing solution.

 Nginx, Inc. is a company started in July 2011 by Igor Sysoev, the original author of NGINX.
 Nginx, Inc. develops and maintains NGINX open source distribution, and offers commercial support and professional services for NGINX.